-By contrast, Waldron's notion of democratic accountability is arguably a form of moralism,42 since he aims to identify "normative obligations on the part of the agent", that is, normative requirements incumbent upon political authorities within democratic regimes,43 sufficient to preserve the legitimacy of political institutions.
-But this normative requirement must be conceived merely as a regulative requirement since, as Dunn argues, while accountability may lessen the "intrinsic humiliations" and set "some hazy limits to the harms" that rulers "will voluntarily choose to do to us collectively", it cannot be conceived as a normative requirement falling upon the political authorities, cannot eliminate the inherent differences in power between ruler and ruled, making democratic accountability an abstract moral demand that can never be fully implemented.
+By contrast, Waldron's notion of democratic accountability is arguably a form of moralism, 42 since he aims to identify "normative obligations on the part of the agent", that is, normative requirements incumbent upon political authorities within democratic regimes, 43 sufficient to preserve the legitimacy of political institutions.
+But this normative requirement must be conceived merely as a regulative requirement since, as Dunn argues, while accountability may lessen the "intrinsic humiliations" and set "some hazy limits to the harms" that rulers "will voluntarily choose to do to us collectively", it cannot be conceived as "an alternative to being ruled".
+44 That is, democratic accountability, conceived as a normative requirement falling upon the political authorities, cannot eliminate the inherent differences in power between ruler and ruled, making democratic accountability an abstract moral demand that can never be fully implemented.
 Waldron says,

-[A] social and political order is illegitimate unless it is rooted in the consent of all those who have to live under it; the consent or agreement of these people is a condition of its being morally permissible to enforce that order against them.45
+[A] social and political order is illegitimate unless it is rooted in the consent of all those who have to live under it; the consent or agreement of these people is a condition of its being morally permissible to enforce that order against them.
+45